Antibacterial Body Soaps

 Soaps marketed as acne-fighting also come in antibacterial forms, which shouldn't be surprising since bacteria are a leading cause of acne.
 As long as the cleanser is mild and does not aggravate your breakouts further, there is no need to worry.
 Remember that acne-prone skin is often more sensitive to irritants, so keep your cleansings gentle and use warm water.

 When it comes right down to it, you're still going to have to search the cosmetics aisle for the perfect soap for you.
 Hopefully you're ready to grab a package and read its label like a pro.
-You can also explore the links on the next page to learn more about the ever-growing world of body soaps.
+You can also explore the links below to learn more about the ever-growing world of body soaps.